CannerCMS/docs.canner.io/docs/cli-cloud-dashboard.md

 sidebar_label: canner cloud:dashboard
 ---

-Open the app dashboard on the browser.
+Open the application's dashboard on the browser.